 Now here is an activity where the rainy weather of Maldives in July, in fact, is desirable.
 With so many lagoons and fishing grounds in the vicinity, fishing is a major occupation for many localities.
 And in the rainy season, you'll notice more fishes coming near the surface of the water to feed on the sea planktons and insects flying above.
 And the best part is, it does not matter if you are a novice.
 It will be fun and a very different experience right here in the Maldives.
 Small traditional boats, called Dhonis, are used to feast the waters.
 You can observe the local fishermen as they lure the fishes to the rod and then catch them with their nets.
 You can even try your hand at it and catch your own fish as a souvenir.

 Major festivals like Eid and Ramadan do not have a fixed date as the festivals follow the lunar calendar.
 But you can mark July 26th as the day of the grandest and liveliest celebrations in the Maldives.
 It is their Independence Day!
 The streets would be filled with celebrations and people dancing and singing.

-Hundreds of kids dressed in coloured attires carry out fascinating performances in schools and on streets.
+Hundreds of kids dressed in colored attires carry out fascinating performances in schools and on the streets.
 The National Cadet Corps and the National Security Service march on the roads in perfect synchronization.
 Traditional dances and displays are carried out.
 And all this has excited locals, tourists, foreign delegates and the President in attendance.
-The event is conducted by the coordination of local communities who blend modern and traditional customs in an entertaining way.
+The event is conducted by the coordination of local communities that blend modern and traditional customs in an entertaining way.
 The result is a peppy festive celebration.

 Now that we've covered what the weather in the Maldives in July is like, hope the idea of a magical getaway to the archipelago is sounding exciting to the traveller inside you.
 So head out to nature's miniature paradise on Earth.
 And don't forget to share your personal experiences and adventures down in the comment section below.